Research In Action

-Driving is a much anticipated rite of passage for most teens, including those with developmental disabilities like attention-deficit hyperactivity disorder (ADHD).
+Driving is a much anticipated rite of passage for most teens, including those with neurodevelopmental differences like attention-deficit hyperactivity disorder (ADHD).
 To help establish the evidence base for future development of tailored clinical, educational, and training interventions to help them learn to drive safely, I, along with my co-authors, conducted the first large-scale study to provide detailed information on the proportion of adolescents with ADHD who acquire a driver’s license and their crash risk as compared with other newly licensed drivers.
 Our findings are published today in JAMA Pediatrics.

 We executed a unique linkage of more than 18,500 electronic health records (EHR) of children born from 1987-1997 residing in New Jersey to determine the associations between ADHD, licensure, and crash involvement.
 We identified 2,479 adolescents with ADHD and 15,856 without ADHD who were age-eligible for licensure to discover the associations between ADHD and licensing.
 Looking at only those licensed (1,785 with ADHD and 13,221 without ADHD), we analyzed factors related to crash involvement, such as gender, licensing age, and being prescribed medication in the 30 days before receiving a license.

 What we found is that crash risk for adolescent drivers is much lower than previously reported:

 - Adolescents with ADHD are 35% less likely to get licensed six months after they become eligible for a license as compared with other adolescents.

 - After acquiring a driver’s license, adolescents with ADHD have an estimated 36% higher crash risk than other newly licensed teens.
 This crash risk persists during their initial driving years, regardless of gender or age when licensed.